Iemand005/FoxMusic/README.md

 ## Heads up!
 The development of this app has been restarted.
+New features include<br>

-New features include -Youtube Fallback if Spotify doesn't work
+-Youtube Fallback if Spotify doesn't work<br>

 (more coming soon)

 # FoxMusic